gustaveroussy/sopa/docs/tutorials/snakemake.md

 ## Toy example

 In the example below, we run the pipeline on a generated toy dataset.
-Running it locally can help testing a new pipeline or a new config.
+Running it locally can help test a new pipeline or config.

-Make sure you have setup everything as detailed in this tutorial, and then run the following command lines:
+Make sure you have installed everything as detailed in this tutorial, and then run the following command lines:

 === "Cellpose usage"
     Make sure you have installed sopa with the Cellpose extra